kura-labs-org/K8s_ASGMT/README.md

 <h2>Welcome to the E8s assignment repo.</h2>

-- Make a pull request to submit your assignment:
+- flask app containerized exposing port 5000  and using load balancer to portfowards 8080 to 5000